akhil-krishna-02/capsule-clone-demo/README.md

-# 🏆 Capsule - Awwwards SOTD Clone
+# 🏆 Capsule - Clone

 > ⚠️ **This Website Is Still Under Construction**